polterguy/magic/plugins/magic.lambda.git/README.md

 * __[name]__ - Author name for the commit, falling back to git's configured identity when omitted
 * __[email]__ - Author email for the commit, falling back to git's configured identity when omitted

+Author identity is injected per invocation the same way authentication is, implying nothing is ever written to the global git configuration on the server.

+Optional arguments:

+* __[all]__ - Boolean, default true, runs `git add -A` before commit
+* __[amend]__ - Boolean, amends the previous commit

 ```
 git.commit:/modules/stripe/
    message:"Fix issue"